powsybl/powsybl-core/docs/simulation/loadflow/configuration.md

 ```{warning}
 The "version" field of a JSON parameters file must be located at the top of the file.
 ```
-### DC

-(param-lf-dc-power-factor)=
-#### dcPowerFactor
-The `dcPowerFactor` property is an optional property that defines the power factor used to convert current limits into active power limits in DC calculations.

-The default value is `1.0`.

-(param-lf-dc-use-transformer-ratio)=
-#### dcUseTransformerRatio
-The `dcUseTransformerRatio` property is an optional property that defines if the ratio of transformers should be used in the flow equations in a DC power flow.

-The default value of this parameter is `true`.

-### Debug

-(param-lf-debug-dir)=
-#### debugDir
-This property specifies the directory path where debug files will be dumped.
-If `null`, no file will be dumped.

-The default value is `null`.

-### HVDC
-(param-lf-hvdc-ac-emulation)=
-#### hvdcAcEmulation
-The `hvdcAcEmulation` property is an optional property that defines whether AC emulation for HVDC should be simulated in the load flow or not (HVDC that are in AC emulation mode should have the hvdc-angle-droop-active-power-control extension).

-The default value is `true`.

 ### Model